 - Put the lid on the cooker and press cook.

-- Once your rice is cooked through, your chicken will be steamed to perfection, and the rice below will have a delicious savory flavor from your flavorings and the chicken juices.
+- Once your rice is cooked, your chicken will be steamed to perfection, and the rice below will have a delicious savory flavor from your flavorings and the chicken juices.

-A delicious flavoring that you could try is adding a spring onion, a small knob of ginger, and a couple of pandan leaves for a simple Chinese-style dish that can be served with spicy chili and soy dipping sauce.
+A delicious flavoring you could try is adding a spring onion, a small knob of ginger, and a couple of pandan leaves for a simple Chinese-style dish served with spicy chili and soy dipping sauce.

 You could also experiment with anything, from barbeque to taco or fajita seasonings.
 Almost anything will work in this simple dish.